Justin-Insight/whistlersrun.com/content/boarding/_index.md

     image:
       enabled: true
       image_url: /uploads/white-horse-within-indoor-stall.jpg
-      image_alt:
+      image_alt: >-
+        White horse in one of the 14’ x 12’ indoor stalls at Whistler's Run in DePere, WI
     footprints: left
     background_color: gray
   - heading: Personalized feeding
     body: >-
-      <p>Healthy and happy horses are our top priority, which is why we carry six types of Tribute feed to ensure your horse gets the best nutrition for their specific needs.
-We also include top dressing supplements in every feeding, free of charge!</p>
+      <p>Healthy and happy horses are our top priority, which is why we carry

-      <p>We are happy to accommodate unique feeding specifications, medication administration and supplement add-ins, so long as you provide your own.</p>
+      six types of Tribute feed to ensure your horse gets the best nutrition for their specific needs.
+We also include top dressing supplements in every feeding, free of charge!</p><p>We are happy to accommodate unique feeding specifications, medication administration and supplement add-ins, so long as you provide your own.</p>
     button:
       enabled: false
       button_url: